What Are The Top 10 Highest Mountains In The World?

-Most people already know that the world’s highest mountain is Mount Everest.
+Most people already know that the highest mountain in the world is Mount Everest.
 It’s common knowledge, it’s mainstream, it’s not much of a secret.
 But, and let’s get real for a second, how many people do you think know what the world’s sixth highest mountain is?
-Or, for that matter, what the third, fourth, fifth, seventh, eighth, and ninth highest mountains in the world are.
+Or, for that matter, what the third, fourth, fifth, sixth, seventh, eighth, and ninth highest mountains in the world are.
 Exactly.
 That’s the sort of trivia only real mountaineering hipsters have.
-Thankfully, and big shoutout to Google here for helping us in our hour of need, we can now all be mountaineering hipsters together.
-Knowledge is power, power is knowledge etc.
+Thankfully, and big shoutout to Google here for helping us in our hour of need, we can now all be mountaineering experts together.

 1) Mount Everest